Skip to content

 Prime Number Program

 You can set up this program using for loops and while loops.
-Your goal is to find out if a number given to you is a prime number or not.
+Your goal is to determine whether a number given to you is a prime number.
 An interesting fact: apart from 2, all prime numbers are odd.

 The Prime Number Program helps you understand computation and iteration in Java.
-With the use of integer division, boolean condition, and iterative calculation, this program becomes fun.
+This program becomes fun with the use of integer division, boolean condition, and iterative calculation.
 Get ready to delve into the algorithm of the Prime Number Program.

 Example Solution